-The VET Business program aims to provide students with the knowledge and practical skills necessary to work efficiently and effectively in a wide range of business/office environments.
-Students enrolled in the program work towards the completion of a nationally recognised qualification - Certificate II in Business.
+Business Administration aims to provide students with the knowledge and practical skills necessary to work efficiently and effectively in a wide range of business/office environments.
+The business skills obtained are essential for employees within all work environments.
+Students are eligible to apply for a nationally recognised Certificate II in Business upon successful completion of Units 3 & 4.

 - Contribute to health and safety of self and others.

 - Communicate in the workplace.

 - Work effectively with others.

 - Produce simple word processed documents.

-- Organise and complete daily work activities and development.
+- Organise and complete daily work activities.

 - Deliver a service to customers.

 - Work effectively in a business environment.

 - Use business technology.

 - Communicate electronically.

 - Participate in environmentally sustainable work practices.

 - Process and maintain workplace information.

 - Handle mail.

-- Contribute to workplace innovation.